zumba/zumba.github.com/_posts/2014-01-06-json-serializer.md

 `serialize()` and `unserialize()` functions.
 You can use `JsonSerializable` with `json_encode()` to respond to your API and our library to serialize the object for internal storage.

-### You are talking too much, seems a car seller.
+### You are talking too much, seems you are a car salesmen.
 Do you have some code to show?

 Indeed, let's go to some example: